-Missionettes - Missionettes Girls Clubs is a program for winning girls to Jesus Christ through love and acceptance.
-Missionettes provides an environment of support and accountability while helping girls to develop their gifts and abilities.
+Girls Ministries - Girl's Ministries Clubs is a program for winning girls to Jesus Christ through love and acceptance.
+Girl's Ministries provides an environment of support and accountability while helping girls to develop their gifts and abilities.
 In addition, girls build lifelong relationships with mentors who encourage girls to be spiritual leaders.
-We meet Wednesdays from 7 - 8:30 pm.
+We meet Wednesdays from 6:30 - 8:00 pm pm.

-In the Missionette Program we have a group called "Rainbows" which is for 3 and 4 year old boys and girls.
-They meet from 7 - 8:30 pm on Wednesdays also.
+In the Girl's Ministries Program we have a group called "Rainbows" which is for 3 and 4 year old boys and girls.
+They meet from 6:30 - 8:00 pm pm on Wednesdays also.

 Soldiers For Christ - Soldiers For Christ is our weekly Children's Church for kids from K-6th grade.
 We meet Sunday mornings during the morning worship service and are dismissed to go Children's Church at offering time.